-The WVU School of Theatre & Dance does not require a prescreen submission as part of the application process, the requirements below are for video auditions only.
+The WVU School of Theatre & Dance does not require a prescreen submission as part of the application process.
+However, we do ask that prospective students submit a video audition to be used for reference in scholarship deliberations.
+The requirements below are for video auditions and included below.
+During the on-campus audition, students will also participate in a dance call.
+The monologues and songs presented for the on-campus audition should be the same as those submitted by video.
 WVU Theatre & Dance uses digital audition submission requirements from Musical Theatre Common Prescreen criteria, endorsed by Paper Mill Playhouse.

 Please upload one video for your song and monologue package and another video for your dance audition.
 Each piece should be uploaded as a separate piece of media; please do not upload one continuous video.